martinandersson/dev-mini/README.md

 ### `cpus`

-Defines the number of virtual CPUs for the VM and is currently only applied for the VirtualBox provider.
+Defines the number of virtual CPUs for the VM.

 By default, the value will be the number of _available_ processors on the host machine (including _logical_ cores).